mithril-security/bastionlab/docs/docs/concept-guides/confidential_computing.md

 BastionLab's Client performs all of these checks each time it connects to a server.
 It will warn or block the user from communicating with the server if the checks fail.
 Since the code is open-source the end-users can also do these checks by themselves, if required.

+!!! note "Attestations in BastionLab"
->Side-note on Attestations in BastionLab: As BastionLab uses AMD SEV-SNP, the measurement is a hash of every file in the virtual machine image.
+	 As BastionLab uses AMD SEV-SNP, the measurement is a hash of every file in the virtual machine image.
 This is because, unlike with Intel SGX, in AMD SEV-SNP the entire virtual machine *is the TEE.
 Any alteration, addition, or deletion of files in the virtual machine would change the measurement returned in the attestation report.

 ![](../../assets/Architecture.png)